 What is input lag?

 Input lag is the time taken to do something with your controller and seeing it happening onscreen.
-For example, moving the thumbstick and seeing your character moving.
+For example, moving the thumbstick and seeing your character react.

 The best screen sizes for gaming

-Screen sizes all depends on your gaming setup.
+Screen sizes all depend on your gaming setup.
 For standard PC gaming, 21” to 27” are the most popular sizes as you’re usually sitting right up close to the screen.

 But if you’re into console gaming, or plan on streaming movies, you’ll want to consider larger gaming monitors or TVs bigger than 40”.